Pray For The Nations

 At Redeemer Fellowship Church, we recognize it is not always possible for all of us to go to the nations.
 However, we can and must intercede in prayer every day for people around the world.
 Thus, on the first Sunday of every month we dedicate a portion of our Sunday morning service to pray for a specific people group, nation, or missionary.
 We pray for the Lord to save the lost, for believers to be encouraged and faithful to their mission to share the gospel, and for our congregation to support them in whatever way the Lord instructs.
 We also encourage our congregation to take a prayer card and spend the entire month praying over that specific people group or person.

-In February we spent the month praying for Iran.
-For the month of March, we will be praying for Muslims during Ramadan.
+In April we spent the month praying for Muslims living in Italy.
+For the month of May, we will be praying for the Gangai people in Nepal.

 quick facts